0oSaraho0/pp5-ecommerce/README.md

 All of the social media icons correctly take to you their respective social media pages which open in a new page as expected.

+Emails

+I was correctly able to set up a new user, receive an email to confirm the email address of the user, click the link to the site and confirm the email address.
+I then logged in with an incorrect name and email for the user and both flagged errors correctly by the system.

 ## Accessibility